-Need to set up the credit card payment process for your small business?
-Learn about the different types available to Aussie small businesses with this simple guide.
+Want to accept credit card payments through your small business?
+Learn about the different credit card processing options available with this simple guide.

 If your business isn’t set up to take credit cards, you’re no doubt used to customers asking if they can use one.
 Then when you say no, your customers will either not make the purchase or sigh as they consider alternative methods of payment.
 You know the only way forward is to expand your payment options to include credit cards, but it can seem an overwhelming and expensive step to take.
 However, this isn’t always the case.

 Thanks to modern technology, there are now many ways for small businesses to process credit card payments, each with their various pros and cons.
 This guide outlines the main options, potential costs and other relevant factors to help you find the right credit card processing system for your small business.

 This is probably the most familiar option.
 EFTPOS (electronic funds transfer at point of sale) machines are secure and simple to use, allowing customers to swipe, insert or tap their cards against a reader for payments.
 They accept most cards and there are several options to cater for different types of businesses:

 - Countertop machines.
 These machines are attached to your Point of Sale (POS) computer system via cords.
 They allow you to process card payments from a fixed location in your store, and they are stable and efficient even in areas of poor mobile reception.
 They are suitable for retail stores and professional offices where transactions are processed in one location.

 - Mobile EFTPOS machines.
 These allow you to process payments wherever you go, which gives you a lot of flexibility.
 They are ideal for cafes and restaurants because you can process card payments where your customers are seated.
 They can also be convenient for delivery services or outdoor market stalls.

 - Integrated machines.
 This option is integrated with your POS system, usually via the Internet, to help simplify sales reporting and reconciliations.
 They are best suited for businesses with higher transaction volumes, such as supermarkets.